straubt1/terraform-run-task/README.md

 Run tasks are custom HTTP services that HCP Terraform or Terraform Enterprise can call during specific stages of a Terraform run.
 They enable you to integrate custom validation, compliance checks, notifications, or any other logic into your Terraform workflow.

 > [!important]
-> This example focuses on HCP Terraform, but the concepts and code can be adapted for Terraform Enterprise as well.
+> This documentation focuses on HCP Terraform, but the concepts and code can be adapted for Terraform Enterprise as well.

 ## Architecture Overview